Amanieu/minicov/README.md

 }
 ```

-If you're program doesn't have the default alloc feature enabled you can use
+If your program doesn't have the default `alloc` feature enabled you can use
 `minicov::get_coverage_data_size`, to get the size required for the coverage data
 and `minicov::capture_coverage_to_buffer` to serialize the coverage data: